 The Lowcountry is, in my option one of the most unique fisheries in the world.
-From the wildlife to the vegetation it is a mosaic of diversity and behaviors.
-One of the big draws for anglers in this area is something called a “ Flood Tide”.
-Flood Tides are high tides that are higher than the average and allows fish, especially Redfish to go into the grass to feed.
-We will have another post specifically about Flood Tides and the workings of them.
-This post is about a major food source that I look for when finding new areas for my anglers to have an opportunity for success, the Periwinkle Snail.
+From the wildlife to the vegetation its home to wide assortment of wild life and vegetation.
+One of the big draws for anglers in Charleston is something called a “ Flood Tide”.
+Flood Tides are high tides that are higher than the average.
+These super high, high tides allows fish, specifically Redfish to go into the grass to feed and warm up.
+I will have another post specifically about Flood Tides and what makes them so great in another post.
+This post is about a major food source that I look for when finding new areas to fish, the Periwinkle Snail.

-Hiding in plain sight holding onto Spartina grass, lies an unsuspected favorite of the red fish.
-Many anglers overlook these guys while looking for fish on flats ( its very easy to do).
+Hiding in plain sight, holding onto Spartina grass, is a favorite food for a red fish.
+A lot anglers overlook these guys while looking for fish on flats.
+I get it, they are small and usually plentyfull in this area, but, thats .not to say they dont play a very important role in finding a great flood tide flat.
 Periwinkles, for me, are a huge sign for a healthy flat, the more you see the better the food chain and a healthy flat will usually provide fish.

 - Capt.
 Conner